 Entering freshman with more than twelve transferable credits

 Some students enter the university from high school with additional college course work beyond the 12 credits that may be transferred.
 If these additional courses are equivalent to subjects that the university accepts for credit by Advanced Placement exams, and if the courses are needed to complete requirements for a major or are prerequisites for higher level courses that the student will take at JHU, then students may request that the department waive the comparable courses at JHU.
 Waivers do not carry semester credits.
-Students must contact their academic advising office for detailed information about how to obtain a waiver.
+Students must contact their respective academic advising office for detailed information about how to obtain a waiver.

 Credits earned at JHU prior to matriculation, including the JHU Pre-College Summer Program